sablier-labs/docs/docs/concepts/bob/04-lido-adapter.md

 # Lido Adapter

-Lido adapter is a smart contract that is used to generate yield on the locked tokens in a vault.
+The Lido adapter is a smart contract that is used to generate yield on the locked tokens in a vault.

-Only the vaults with the following tokens on Ethereum mainnet can generate yield using Lido adapter:
+Only the vaults with the following tokens on Ethereum mainnet can generate yield using the Lido adapter:

 - ETH
 - WETH